 • insurance claim questions

-• a roof that failed inspection
+• a failed inspection

 They may contact several companies in one sitting.
 The roofer who responds while the homeowner still remembers filling out the form has a better chance to start the conversation.